-Matters are first discussed at a standing committee before a final decision is made at Council.
-These committees meet at least ten times a year:
+Matters are first discussed at a council committee before a final decision is made at council.
+Council has established the following council committees:

 - Corporate, Finance, Properties and Tenders Committee - Business and Economic Development Committee - Housing For All Committee - Cultural and Creative Committee - Resilient Communities Committee - Transport, Heritage, Environment and Planning Committee.